rai-n/AWS-Cloud-Practitioner/11. VPC & Networking/Notes.md

 * For having a transitive peering between thousands of VPC and on-premises, hub-and-spoke (star) connection
 * One single gateway to provide this functionality
 * Works with direct connect gateway, vpn connections

+# Summary
+VPC Endpoints: Provides private access to AWS services within a VPC
+PrivateLink: Privately connect to a service in a 3rd party VPC VPC Flow Logs: network traffic logs
+Site to Site VPN: VPN over public internet between on-premises DC and AWS Client VPN: OpenVPN connection from your computer into the VPC Direct Connect: direct private connection to AWS Transit Gateway: Connect thousands of VPC and on-premises networks together